abreksa4/wikidrain/README.md

       if an article or section exists, so make sure to only request data from pages/ sections returned by the Search($query) and getSections($title) methods...

+To get the list of articles listed in the 'See also' section, use the getRelated method
+This returns an array...

+    <?php
+    $wiki = new wikidrain();
+    $wiki->getRelated('API');
+    ?>

 TODO:
 ===================================================================================

 Currently, the objectives are as follows:

-1. Inclusion of a method to pull the "See Also" as an array, not just as a a section accessible by the getSection method

-2. An integrated class (or method) to parse the WikiText and pull an array of the linked articles

-3. Anything to put less strain on the wikipedia servers
+1. Anything to put less strain on the wikipedia servers

-4. A method to return the wikipedia donation banner
+2. A method to return the wikipedia donation banner

+3. Error checking